 I wanted to eat nasi goreng in Malaysia.
-I tried to look for it in Gemas and at last I found it at a restaurant.
+I tried to look for it in Gemas and at last, I found it at a restaurant.
 It looked comparably clean.

 That train was older and dirtier than the northbound train.
-Some of tables were broken and the picture on the LCD screen was sometimes blurred.
-Because I was assigned a seat of a coach just behind the diesel locomotive, I was forced to inhale exhaust it emitted and my throat was hurt by that.
+Some of the tables were broken and the picture on the LCD screen was sometimes blurred.
+Because I was assigned a seat of a coach just behind the diesel locomotive, I was forced to inhale the exhaust it emitted and my throat was hurt by that.

 When the train stopped at Kulai, I saw it stopped just beside the platform, then suddenly reversed a little, then it moved forward again and it stopped at a track a little away from the platform.
 Probably it was supposed to stop to let an oncoming train go, but a pointsman at first mistakenly switched the train.
 I wonder if such mistakes would be Malaysian.